thefeng/caliper_actuator/caliper_actuator/content.md

 <img src=images/caliperReassemble.png width=600>

-### Step 3 - Solder the Digital Caliper Connections
+### Step 3 - Soldering the Digital Caliper Connections
 Inspect the rear of the screen which you have disassembled from the carriage.
 There should be four more screws holding a small PCB in place.
 Remove these screws and carefully remove the PCB.

 <img src=images/caliperElectronics.png width=600>